MrKrisuuu/PINNs-template/README.md

-To use CUDA you need to install torch as follows.
+To use CUDA you need to install torch as follows:

 `install torch==2.0.1+cu118 torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`